 “I’m not lying!”
 Roman said.

-“I didn’t think you were, Roman, it only made me curious,” Leandros said.
+“I didn’t think you were, Roman, it only made me curious,” Leandros said with a dry smile.

-Leandros hid a smile.
+Roman groaned and Leandros hid a smile.
 “Good.
-We have a long journey ahead of us and you’ll be in close proximity to Ms. Corscia all the way.”
-He sighed.
+We have a long journey ahead of us and you’ll be in close proximity to Ms. Corscia all the way,” the alfar said.
 “I’d best go help Eresh as well.
 Everyone’s here and we really do need to leave.”

 When Leandros was gone, Thea finally looked over at Roman.
 “So what’s the story?”